 ATTEND A CLASS: at Harvard.
 Want to learn about moral and political philosophy?
 Understand the human response to conflict and disaster?
 Brush up on your quantitative reasoning skills — or just understand what the hell those words actually mean?
 Harvard offers these and many more classes online that you can enroll in for free.

 PLAY: Cards Against Humanity online.
 The wildly popular party game, which is like Apples to Apples except the cards have way more sex, swear words, and weird prompts, can be played online with up to six people.
-Simply head to this link, share the room code with your friends, and get started.
+Simply head to this link to get started.
 It’s not as fun as the real-life game, but with a web cam set up to chat, it can feel pretty damn similar.

 WATCH: Baseball.
 Our National Pastime might not be on, but Ken Burns’ Baseball is online to stream.
 The 1994 documentary is fantastic.
 And oh-so-soothing.